hypherionmc/fdd-docs/initial-setup.md

 title: Creating the Discord Bot
 order: a
 ---
+!!!info
+These docs are for SDLink V2 and older.
+For SDLink V3 beta, please see the [NEW DOCS HERE](https://sdlinkbeta.fdd-docs.com) !!!

 In order for this mod to work, you need to create a "Discord Bot" application.
 Without it, the mod will not work.
 If you have already used a discord chat mod in the past, you can skip this section